kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

         - orders-business-logic
         - orders-persistence

-We will use `pom.xml` file of the root project (kumuluzee-tutorial) to define all properties and dependencies which will be used in other modules.
-It should look something like:
+We will use the `pom.xml` file of the root project (kumuluzee-tutorial) to define all properties and dependencies which will be used in other modules.
+It should look like this:

 ```xml
 <properties>